We have saved a total of for our clients since 2015

 • with their consent (i.e. they sign a legal charge in your favour); or

-• with a court order, e.g. if you have sued them successfully in court, obtained a court judgment that they owe you money, and then you enforce that court order initially by registering a charge over their property.
+• with a court order, e.g. if you have sued them successfully in court, obtained a court judgment that they owe you money, and then you enforce that court order by obtaining a charging order and then registering a charge over their property.

 Otherwise, you can’t simply stick legal charges on people’s houses just because you want to or just because they owe you money.